abhigenie92/social_network_extract/README.md

 ```
 On Windows machines, download PhantomJS and place `.exe` in the folder social_network_extract to work.

-4 . and run the following command from terminal
+4 .
+Run the following command from terminal
 ```
 python -m pip install -r requirements.txt
 ```